alopezrivera/OneNoteExporter/README.md

 ![OneNote test note along Org Mode and markdown exports](test/test.png)

 You can see the actual test results in the [`test` directory](https://github.com/alopezrivera/owo/tree/master/test) (as well as the Word file to which the test note was exported).
-I have attempted to identify all unsupported syntax, which can see it as it you would in OneNote at the bottom of the [test Word file](https://github.com/alopezrivera/owo/blob/master/test/test.docx), and the respective export (failure) in the [Org Mode](https://github.com/alopezrivera/owo/blob/master/test/owo-test.org) and [markdown](https://github.com/alopezrivera/owo/blob/master/test/owo-test.md) conversions.
+I have attempted to identify all unsupported syntax, which you can see as you would in OneNote at the bottom of the [test Word file](https://github.com/alopezrivera/owo/blob/master/test/test.docx), and the respective export (failure) in the [Org Mode](https://github.com/alopezrivera/owo/blob/master/test/owo-test.org) and [markdown](https://github.com/alopezrivera/owo/blob/master/test/owo-test.md) conversions.

 As you can see in the image above, the Markup Packs shipping for Org Mode and markdown (`OrgPack1` and `MarkdownPack1` respectively) will give your notes: